reconquest/gunter/README.md

 configuration files, which are located in `/etc/foo/main.conf` and `/etc/bar.conf`.

-So should create template files with the same paths in template directory, for template directory, will be used `/var/templates/`.
+So should create template files with filename suffix `.template` in template directory, for template directory, will be used `/var/templates/`.
+In this case it should `/etc/foo/main.conf.template` and `/etc/bar.conf.template`.

 Service `foo` should be configured like this:
 ```